fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureDns.md

 ```

 ## DESCRIPTION
-The **Set-AzureDns** cmdlet modifies the IP address of a DNS server for an azure_2 service.
+The **Set-AzureDns** cmdlet modifies the IP address of a DNS server for an Azure service.

 ## EXAMPLES